Installations (End-User Flows)

 or after push:

-breyta flows discover update <slug> --public=true
+breyta flows public publish <slug>

 Requirements:

-- public discover visibility must be enabled
+- public visibility must be enabled for marketplace and Discover surfaces

 - the flow must have an active released version